 Mr. Panos Ergatoudes, the CEO, looked back at this ambitious project and reflected:

-“The difficult part is shifting from one supplier to another. … This involves different philosophy, procedures, operations.
-Happily, looking back, the two teams from Attikouris and the Bank of Cyprus Oncology Centre worked well together.
-The transition was smooth. … By the outset of the COVID-19 Pandemic, 98% of the project was completed on time and on budget.”
+“The difficult part is shifting from one supplier to another.
+The challenging part was operating both linear accelerators from both companies.
+This implies two teams of technicians on site, Oncology Center personnel to treat under different protocols. … This involves different philosophy, procedures, operations.
+Happily, looking back, I have to say that I am proud for the work done by the team of physicist, technologists and radiation oncologist because they absorb all the impact of the change so that no patient will stay untreated.
+Furthermore it is greatly appreciated that the two teams from Attikouris and the Bank of Cyprus Oncology Centre worked well together.
+The transition was smooth and trouble free … By the outset of the COVID-19 Pandemic, 98% of the project was completed on time and on budget.”

 Part 5: Looking Forward